 Management Stock Ownership Requirement.
-To further reinforce AutoZone's objective of driving long-term shareholder results, a stock ownership requirement for all executive officers, including the NEOs, was implemented during fiscal 2008.
+To further reinforce AutoZone's objective of driving long-term stockholder results, a stock ownership requirement for all executive officers (a total of 13 individuals in fiscal 2009), including the named executive officers, was implemented during fiscal 2008.
 Covered executives must attain a specified minimum level of stock ownership, based on a multiple of their base salary, within 5 years of the adoption of the requirement or the executive's placement into a covered position.
 Executives who are promoted into a position with a higher multiple will have an additional 3 years to attain the required ownership level.
 In order to calculate whether each executive meets the ownership requirement, we total the value of each executive's holdings of whole shares of stock and the intrinsic (or "in-the-money") value of vested stock options, based on the fiscal year-end closing price of AutoZone stock, and compare that value to the appropriate multiple of fiscal year-end base salary.